 The moment most Muslims look forward to is sunset when everyone comes together to break fast or iftar with a hearty meal (or even feast).
 It is usually a communal affair and a chance but given the current situation, most Muslims will have to dine at home.

-Since most of us have to rely on Halal delivery services now, do that note that your orders might take a longer time to come during peak periods from 6pm to 7pm.
+Since many families rely on Halal delivery services, do that note that your orders might take a longer time to come during peak periods from 6pm to 7pm.
 A large number of delivery riders are Muslim too and need to break their fast after sunset.
 So do show a little compassion and understanding if your deliveries take a longer time to arrive.

 What's next after Ramadan?

 To mark the end of the fasting month, Muslims celebrate a day of victory with the festival of Eid al-Fitr, also known as Hari Raya Aidilfitri or Hari Raya Puasa in Singapore.
-Families hold gatherings and everyone comes together to seek forgiveness from their elderly and each other – but it seems that it will be a rather quiet one this year with restrictions in place.
-The usual visitations between families are not permitted to happen this year so perhaps we'll see more Zoom Hari Raya parties?
+Families hold gatherings and everyone comes together to seek forgiveness from their elderly and each other – but it seems that it will be a rather muted – and organised – affair with limitations on the number of visitors.

 Keep the spirit of Ramadan alive

 If you live in Singapore, you most likely know someone who observes Ramadan.
-Things might be a little different this month with both Ramadan and Hari Raya Aidilfitri happening during the 'circuit breaker' period.
-But while traditions like family gatherings and social events cannot happen, there are still many ways to feel connected to each other and the community.
+Things might be a little different since Covid-19 affected the community last year but some traditions have adapted in many ways to ensure that communities still feel connected to each other.

 The yearly Ramadan bazaar at Geylang Serai is something most people look forward to.
 These festive markets are held to usher in the holy month, with numerous stalls selling food, clothes, and decorations in preparation of Eid al Fitr.
-With the main event cancelled due to the situation, at least three different initiatives have been spearheaded to now bring the bazaar online.
-Soon you will be able to shop for your favourite Hari Raya snacks, clothes and more on a virtual marketplace.
+Last year saw the first time the big event was cancelled due to the pandemic but in its place, an online bazaar was set up.
+This year, Wisma Geylang Serai will also be organising Bazaar Kita, one-stop portal for all things Ramadan and Raya.

 Read more and get inspired by more Ramadan-related content.